Treasury Wine Estates Limited (OTCMKTS:TSRYY) Short Interest Update

-A number of research analysts have recently weighed in on TSRYY shares.
-JPMorgan Chase & Co. cut Treasury Wine Estates from a “neutral” rating to an “underweight” rating in a research report on Tuesday, December 1st.
-Credit Suisse Group downgraded shares of Treasury Wine Estates from an “outperform” rating to a “neutral” rating in a report on Wednesday, November 4th.
+TSRYY has been the topic of a number of research analyst reports.
+JPMorgan Chase & Co. lowered Treasury Wine Estates from a “neutral” rating to an “underweight” rating in a report on Tuesday, December 1st.
+Credit Suisse Group lowered Treasury Wine Estates from an “outperform” rating to a “neutral” rating in a report on Wednesday, November 4th.

 Treasury Wine Estates Limited operates as a wine company primarily in Australia, New Zealand, Asia, Europe, and the Americas.
 It engages in the viticulture and winemaking; and marketing, sale, and distribution of wine.
 The company's wine portfolio includes luxury, masstige, and commercial wine brands, such as Penfolds, Beringer, Lindeman's, Wolf Blass, 19 Crimes, Chateau St Jean, Beaulieu Vineyard, Stags' Leap, and Sterling Vineyards.